aimldinesh/data-science-coding-log/2025-04-11/group_anagrams.md

 ---

 ## ✅ Problem Statement
 - Given an array of strings `strs`, group the anagrams together.
-You can return the answer in **any order**.

-Two strings are anagrams of each other if the letters of one string can be rearranged to form the other.
+You can return the answer in **any order**.Two strings are anagrams of each other if the letters of one string can be rearranged to form the other.

 ---